Venafi/blueprint-securesoftwarepipeline/README.md

 Both host and application-layer access to CI/CD tools should be protected with multi-factor authentication.

-> Instead of manipulating code, attackers will seek to control the CI/CD pipeline itself.
+> :skull: Instead of manipulating code, attackers will seek to control the CI/CD pipeline itself.
 This can enable both breach without detection and long-term impact far greater than manipulating code.
 Attackers seek to introduce new pipelines inserting malicious code or modify pipelines that introduce controls like code signing.

 #### Control-2: Accept only commits signed with developer GPG key